enyineer/nissesgen/README.md

-# NissesGen
+# Nisses Idle

-This is an idle Game dedicated to Nisses.
+This is an idle Game about Clocking in at your HomeOffice.

 > [!IMPORTANT]
 > This Game is unbalanced and not ready.
 Please contribute to balancing, functionality and UX!